Johnny's Innovation Challenge

 - Eligibility: Open to all students enrolled at St. John’s University.

-- Team Formation: Participants must form teams of 2-3 members prior to the challenge or we can connect you to other participants.
+- Team Formation: Participants must form teams of 2-3 members prior to the registration deadline.

 For more information, please contact: